Three Luggage Setups We’ve Actually Used for Two-Up Touring

 What Could Be Better

-• Easy to overpack, which can make the bike feel noticeably heavier — especially when lifting it off the kickstand (shorter riders will feel this)
+• Easy to overpack, and once it’s loaded, you feel it — especially when lifting it off the kickstand.
+Shorter riders will understand.

 Ideal For